Litigation Funding for Insolvent Estates

 Working with Woodsford

-Woodsford is one of the longest standing litigation funders in the world and was one of the founder members of the Association of Litigation Funders, an independent body that has been charged by the UK Ministry of Justice, through the Civil Justice Council, with delivering self-regulation of litigation funding in England.
-We have liaised with law reform bodes around the world on best practices.
-Woodsford has a presence in London, Philadelphia, New York, San Francisco, Toronto, Calgary, Tel Aviv, Singapore and Brisbane and is staffed with former lawyers, accountants and bankers who between them have extensive experience of a wide variety of litigation, arbitration and investments, and are well-placed to understand and assist with any claims that insolvency practitioners might wish to pursue.
+Woodsford is one of the longest standing litigation funders in the world and was one of the a founder members of both the International Legal Finance Association (ILFA) the Association of Litigation Funders (ALF), an independent body that has been charged by the UK Ministry of Justice, through the Civil Justice Council, with delivering self-regulation of litigation funding in England.
+We have liaised with law reform bodies around the world on best practices.
+Woodsford has a presence in London, Philadelphia, New York, San Francisco, Toronto, Montreal, Calgary, Tel Aviv, Singapore and Brisbane and is staffed with former lawyers, accountants and bankers who between them have extensive experience of a wide variety of litigation, arbitration and investments, and are well-placed to understand and assist with any claims that insolvency practitioners might wish to pursue.

 Woodsford can fund insolvency practitioners on a case-by-case basis or, if an insolvent estate has a number of potential claims, Woodsford can fund some or all of them on a portfolio basis.
 In this way, Woodsford can facilitate the administration of an insolvent estate by covering not only the legal fees required to advance claims, but also any defence and administration costs and, importantly, the insolvency practitioners’ fees.
 Woodsford’s funding is provided on a non-recourse basis and also covers the adverse costs risk so if the estate’s claim fails to result in a recovery, the creditors of the estate suffer no loss beyond the debts already owed to them by the estate.
 Woodsford’s funding effectively provides insolvency practitioners with a no-risk solution.